Midlife Reset Guide

 Your resume should communicate relevance within seconds: target lane, recent outcomes, and measurable impact.
 Remove low-value legacy details that do not support your current direction.
 Keep chronology clear, but prioritize proof density over history volume.

-If applications are not converting, use the resume scanner to identify parser and relevance issues, then pressure-test fit with the career clarity quiz.
+If applications are not converting, use the resume scanner to identify parser and relevance issues, then pressure-test fit with the Take free career snapshot quiz.
 These tools work best when combined, because clarity without execution does not create momentum.

 The 90-day roadmap you can execute now